-A compact rototiller gets into smaller spaces than big tillers, making them great for tilling in more unconventional ways around the homestead.
+A compact rototiller gets into smaller spaces than big tillers, making them great for tilling in more unconventional ways around the homestead, even if you don’t subscribe to the tillage method.

 This post may contain affiliate links; I'll earn a small commission if you choose to make a purchase.